According to the CDC, 80% of COVID-19-related deaths reported in the U.S. have been among adults 65 and older.

 When patients are unable to access the care they need, they risk developing complications that can lead to unnecessary hospitalizations.
 In the hospital setting, they are far more likely to come into contact with COVID-19.

-Home health care allows these patients to continue receiving the care they need in the safety of their homes.
+Home care during a pandemic allows these patients to continue receiving the care they need in the safety of their homes.

 Normally, patients are only eligible for Medicare home health benefits if they are “homebound.”
 This means the patient is confined to their home due to illness or injury or leaving home requires “a considerable and taxing effort.”